-Start sequential read at the inner radius of the disk (or media) such that the disk spins continuously at the fastest speed sustainable with the specified media.
-Repeat the above read process until the measurement duration specified in C.19.4 elapses.
+Sequential read at the inner radius of the disk (or media) such that the disk spins continuously at its fastest normal rotational speed.
+Repeat the above read process until the measurement duration specified below elapses.

 The time-average sound pressure level shall be measured for at least the duration specified in 6.7.2 or 7.7.2.